corpus-io/tokenize.it-smart-contracts/docs/dividends_and_exit.md

 ### CoinvestedPosition integration

 A `CoinvestedPosition` can participate in an exit via `claimExit(minCurrencyAmount, basePrice)`.
 It looks up the exit contract for its token in the `GlobalTokenExitRegistry` and reverts if none is registered.
-It then redeems its full token balance and splits proceeds: carry (proceeds above base price) goes to lead investors, everything else to the co-investor (receiver).
+It then redeems its full token balance and credits the proceeds to per-recipient pull balances, following the internal accounting logic.
+Recipients withdraw on their own schedule — see [dev_overview.md](dev_overview.md#coinvestedposition-coinvestedpositionsol) for the pull-payout model.

 When the exit currency differs from the position's stored currency, `claimExit` converts the stored `basePrice` using the exchange rate the exit contract provides for that currency pair.
 If no rate is available, the caller must supply a `basePrice` expressed in the exit currency's units.